hed-hog/docs/docs/modules/admin/route.md

-# Route Module
+# Route

-**Hedhog Route** module provides a comprehensive system for managing routes within your application.
+**Hedhog Route** submodule provides a comprehensive system for managing routes within your application.
 It allows administrators to define, modify, and control access to different routes within the application.
-The module also integrates with other Hedhog modules to ensure that permissions and roles are respected when accessing routes.
+The submodule also integrates with other Hedhog modules to ensure that permissions and roles are respected when accessing routes.

 ### Features